2009 Houston Texans season: Week 17: vs. New England Patriots

 Houston earned its first ever winning season after 21 unanswered points in the fourth quarter.
 Tom Brady left and re-entered the game after reports that he had been playing for the past several weeks with three broken ribs emerged.
 Wes Welker received an injured knee early in the first quarter.
 This was the Texans' lone win versus New England until 2019.

+Houston waited for the results of the Sunday Night Football contest later that night, as a Bengals victory over the Jets would earn them the #6 seed and the team’s first ever postseason appearance.
+However, the Jets defeated the Bengals, eliminating the Texans from playoff contention.